oat-sa/lib-lti1p3-core/doc/quickstart/interfaces.md

 - the default `ClientRepository` injects the `RegistrationRepositoryInterface` to be able to expose your platforms as oauth2 providers and tools as consumers.
 - in case of the consumer tool public key is not given in the registration, it will automatically fallback to a JWKS call.

-### LTI Service server access token repository interface
+### LTI service server access token repository interface

 **Default implementation**: [AccessTokenRepository](../../src/Security/OAuth2/Repository/AccessTokenRepository.php)